-One of California’s best-kept secrets, these towering 60-foot structures provides campers with their own private place in the woods far away from city lights.
+One of California’s best-kept secrets, these towering 60-foot structures provide campers with their own private place in the woods far away from city lights.

 Once used by the forest service to spot fires in the backcountry, many lookouts throughout the state have today been transformed into primitive wilderness motels, offering jaw-dropping 360-degree views of the surrounding landscape while providing a unique camping experience.

+These treehouse-style escapes for grown-ups are not luxurious; in fact, they are downright primitive, as most do not have running water, hot showers, or flush toilets.
 Lookout towers cost as little as $40 a night.
-If you are looking a more comfortable California camping experience try a rustic cabin for about $75.00 a night.
+If you are looking for a more comfortable California camping experience, try a rustic cabin for about $75.00 a night.

-Campers will need to carry in their own water for cooking, cleaning, and personal grooming, as well as being prepared to pack in their own sleeping and food preparation gear, as many towers only contain simple furnishings, including cots, a few chairs and if lucky — a propane camp stove.
+Campers will need to carry their own water for cooking, cleaning, and personal grooming, as well as being prepared to pack in their own sleeping and food preparation gear, as many towers only contain simple furnishings, including costs, a few chairs, and if lucky — a propane camp stove.

 Relatively small in size, ranging from less than 100 to no more than 300 square feet, most of these lookouts are located atop steep granite peaks and ridgelines usually only accessible by dirt roads.
 So it’s suggested that campers check ahead to see if they require a four-wheel drive, especially during the rainy winter months.

-Finally, at some sites there are flat tent areas available adjacent to some of the lookout towers for families, so parents get the cots in the tower while kids get the tent outside.
+Finally, at some sites, a flat tent area is available adjacent to some of the lookout towers for families, so parents get the cots in the tower while kids get the tent outside.

 But what about those that are looking for an experience less primeval.
 No problem, as there are also several cabins for rent that offer convenience and comfort in a beautiful outdoor setting.

 Although a little more per night — starting at around $75 — most of these cabins are usually larger and can accommodate as many as a dozen guests for an extra fee.